sap-tutorials/Tutorials/tutorials/mlb-hxe-tools-sql-odbc/mlb-hxe-tools-sql-odbc.md

 ---
-title: Use an ODBC based querying tools for SAP HANA, express edition
+title: Use an ODBC based querying tool with SAP HANA, express edition
 description: Provide details on the installation the SAP HANA client and instruction to connect a SAP HANA, express edition instance from almost any ODBC based querying tool.
 primary_tag: products>sap-hana\, express-edition
 tags: [ tutorial>how-to, tutorial>intermediate, products>sap-hana\, express-edition ]